AlexDee95/REST_OF_BASH/project/lab_notebook_anna.md

 # week 3 (17.05. -23.05.)
 * writing again an email to Ilvana -> Ilvana told me, that she is in contact to the IT to solve the downloading problem
 * writing an e-mail to Daniel Hermens -> „BMRI Electroencephalography (EEG) clinical research data“ from the University of Sydney -> still waiting for an answer
+* trying out commands on docker and conda

+# week 4 (24.05. -30.05.)
+* trying out commands on jupyter but actually it only works on binder